Balanced-Universe/FNF-VS-Stev-Balanced-Universe/README.md

 * _Boxed, Shokora - WinningIcons.lua

 ### Special Thanks:
-* Your Average FNF Pro - Owner of VS Stev
+* Your Average FNF Pro - Owner of VS Stev.
+I know what he did and that's why I plan to replace songs like Hello and I Can Has Diamonds and the backgrounds of the Stev Week songs.
 * Other VS Stev Devs - Developers of VS Stev.
 No remixes of non-YAFNFP songs are planned at this time.
 * Depth - Beacon and Heaven both reference Stevforsaken.
 * Peirce Animations - Beacon and Heaven both reference KillAura, although it is planned to make Heaven and Beacon not reference KillAura at some point.